mrtoronto/example-github-pages/README.md

 # GitHub Pages Example

-This repository demonstrates how to host a static website using GitHub Pages with automated deployment through GitHub Actions.
+This repository demonstrates how to host a static website using GitHub Pages with automated deployment through GitHub Actions!

 ## 🌟 Features